wavefrontHQ/docs/pages/doc/integrations_containers.md

 summary: Learn how to monitor containers in Wavefront.
 ---

 Wavefront provides several options for monitoring containers.
 Which is best depends on whether or not you are using a Docker orchestration system.
+This page explains how to monitor containers in Wavefront.
+See our blog post [How to Monitor Containers Efficiently at Scale](https://www.wavefront.com/exclusively-dockercon-2017-wavefront-packaged-containers-dashboard-provide-instant-visibility/) for some background info.

 <table class="layout">
 <tbody>
 <tr>